isabella232/journeys.en/help/using/building-journeys/journeyversions.md

     ![](../assets/journeyversions3.png)

-At publication time, individuals will start to flow into the latest version of the journey.
+From the moment the journey is published, individuals will start to flow into the latest version of the journey.
 People who have already entered a previous version stay in it until they finish the journey.
 If they later re-enter the same journey, they will go into the latest version.

 Journey versions can be stopped individually.
 All versions of journeys have the same name.

 >[!NOTE]
 >
 >If you have several live versions and you stop the latest one, people will not fall back to a previous live version.
+No entrance in the journey will happen.